A Land Survey is your official “map” of your Nova Scotia land

 In Conclusion…

 We hope you found the Nova Scotia zoning code you were looking for.
 We’re continuing to create resources to help people with buying land in Nova Scotia.
-That includes publishing Nova Scotia vacant land statistics, legislative updates for foreign buyers of vacant land, good (and bad) questions to ask when buying land, and of course, land for sale in Nova Scotia.
+That includes publishing Nova Scotia vacant land statistics, legislative updates for foreign buyers of vacant land, using GIS maps to navigate in Nova Scotia, good (and bad) questions to ask when buying land, and of course, land for sale in Nova Scotia.
 Are we missing something?
 Let us know!